An Energy-Based Mechanism for Compositional Behavior: Acknowledgments

-{\bf{Acknowledgments.}} We acknowledge the use of ChatGPT for assistance in improving the wording and grammar of this document.
-VC affiliated with University of Salerno while preparing the theoretical bulk of this work.
-VC was supported by the European Union-Next Generation EU Mission 4 Component 1 CUP E53D23014640001.
-FB is supported in part by AFOSR grant FA9550-22-1-0059.
-GR is supported by the European Union-Next Generation EU Mission 4 Component 1 CUP E53D23014640001. \\
+We acknowledge the use of ChatGPT--5.5 for assistance with improving wording and grammar of this document.
+All outputs were carefully reviewed and verified by the authors.
+No AI tools were used to produce scientific findings or perform analysis.
+V.C. was at University of Salerno while preparing the theoretical bulk of this work.
+V.C. and G.R. were supported in part by the European Union-Next Generation EU Mission 4 Component 1 CUP E53D23014640001.
+F.B. was supported in part by AFOSR grant FA9550-22-1-0059.